 - a trio of the same potted plant

 You might like to see how to make these moss balls.
 TEXTURED MOSS BALL DIY.
 They are so super easy!

 If you are thinking about going the faux route you might like to read CREATIVE WAYS TO USE FAUX FLOWERS

 USE TALL ITEMS ON EITHER END OF SIDEBOARDS AND BUFFETS

 Have you heard of buffet lamps or candlesticks?
 You know, the tall, skinny, candle-type lamp duo that go on either side of a buffet?
-They were so popular years ago because the added ambient light to either side of a sideboard and added a great bit of symmetry to the dining room!
+They were so popular years ago because they added ambient light to either side of a sideboard and added a great bit of symmetry to a buffet.

 We can bring a fresher, updated look to sideboards and buffets by using the buffet lamp principle but giving it a more modern feel!